hrushikeshrv/guimath/docs/contributing.md

 Then open the `_test/index.html` file and your development environment should be set up.

 ## Working With The Editor's HTML
-If you are working on a patch that requires changing the HTML for the MJXGUI editor, you will need to make changes to the `src/modules/editor.html` file.
-Once you have made your changes, you will need to inject this HTML into the MJXGUI source for the new HTML to be used.
+If you are working on a patch that requires changing the HTML for the GuiMath editor, you will need to make changes to the `src/modules/editor.html` file.
+Once you have made your changes, you will need to inject this HTML into the GuiMath source for the new HTML to be used.
 You can do this by running `Grunt`.
 Make sure [Grunt is installed](https://gruntjs.com/getting-started) and follow these steps -

 1. Open the `src/modules/ui.js` file.
 2. Find the line where the editor's HTML is injected into the file, which will look something like this -